-Average Sale: a Salesperson record averages the total of all the Sales records connected to that Salesperson.
+Average Order: a Salesperson record averages the total of all the Orders records connected to that Salesperson.

 Employee Count: a Company record counts all the Employee records connected to that Company.

 The following are different types of formulas you can add:

 Sum: all records for a given field on a connected object added together.